Early Childhood Education

 O*NET OnLine has detailed descriptions of the world of work for use by job seekers, workforce development and HR professionals, students, researchers and more!RESEARCH CAREERS

-The Early Childhood Education AAS Degree Program at Bay College is accredited by the Commission on the Accreditation of Early Childhood Higher Education Programs of the National Association for the Education of Young Children, 1313 L Street, NW, #500, Washington, DC 20005.
-202-232-8777.
-The accreditation term runs from July 2019 through July 2021.
+The Early Childhood Education Program at Bay College is accredited by the Commission on the Accreditation of Early Childhood Higher Education Programs of the National Association for the Education of Young Children, 1401 H St. NW, Suite 600, Washington, DC 20005.
+The current accreditation term runs from January 2021 through July 2026.